fieldtrip/website/tutorial/mvpa_light.md

     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP);

-It returns a 2-D matrix of classification performance, with performance calculated for each combination of training time point and testing time point.
+It returns a 2-D matrix of classification performances, with performance calculated for each combination of training time point and testing time point.
 We plot the result using [`mv_plot_result`](https://github.com/treder/MVPA-Light/blob/master/plot/mv_plot_result.m).
 As parameters, we pass the classification result and an additional parameter specifying the time axis.

     mv_plot_result(stat.mvpa, dataFC_LP.time{1})

 In the resultant plot, each row (corresponding to a value of on the y-axis)  corresponds to the time point at which the classifier was trained.
 Each point on the x-axis corresponds to a time point at which the respective classifier was tested.
-Clearly, the classifier attains peak performance roughly in the 0.45-0.65s period.
+The classifier attains peak performance roughly in the 0.45-0.65s period.

 {% include image src="/assets/img/tutorial/mvpa_light/timextime.png" width="300" %}